-One way to set your boss at ease is to ask for feedback on how they think it’s going.
-Ask them what they think is working and what isn’t.
+Ask them what they think is working and what isn't.
 Take notes on the feedback and assure your boss that you really do want to be as efficient as possible.
-This can keep small problems from becoming much bigger ones.

-Also, let your supervisor know of any unique challenges you’re facing that you don’t encounter in the office.
+Also, let your supervisor know of any unique challenges you're facing that you don't encounter in the office.
 Are you encountering any bottlenecks?
 Are there any tools you need?
-This kind of open dialogue will keep things running smoothly.
+This kind of open dialogue will keep things running smoothly and keep yourself motivated.

 #29 - Get Clear On Company Policies